-I want to address the Canisius College community on the sexual abuse scandal in the Catholic Church generally and in the Diocese of Buffalo in particular.
+I want to address the Canisius University community on the sexual abuse scandal in the Catholic Church generally and in the Diocese of Buffalo in particular.

 While I was collecting my thoughts on what response I - as a Catholic layman with 20 years of Catholic education and as the leader of a Catholic college - might make, the news in Pennsylvania was followed by reports in Buffalo of our current Bishop’s handling of two serious cases of sexual abuse by priests in our diocese.
 These cases are so disturbing because they involve new claims after the faithful in the diocese were assured that sexual abuse by priests was a thing of the past.

 Priests sexually abusing minors and adults while using their positions as men of God cloaked with a special status have been and continue to be an indelible stain on the Church and on their fellow priests, most of whom are decent, holy men committed to their vocation and the service of the Church.
 But perhaps more troubling from the Pennsylvania report is the extent to which bishops that people had come to know, love and respect were apparently complicit in the evil being perpetrated.
 Using legions of advisers, euphemisms and avoidance tactics, these bishops intentionally and systematically covered for the abusers in an effort to protect the institutional Church.
 As a Catholic, Jesuit college, Canisius condemns these atrocities in the strongest terms possible.
 We believe that these actions are evidence of a deep-rooted evil at work in our Catholic Church that must be uncovered, named, brought to light and then eradicated.